To Contact Your Student

 JBA Administrative Office – (660) 785-7202

-Your student’s assigned email will be in the form of firstname.lastname@example.org (“abc” is his/her initials and “123” is a 3-digit randomly generated number.)
-Students receive this email address within the first two weekdays of JBA.
+Your student’s assigned email will be in the form of firstname.lastname@example.org (this combination of letters and numbers will be randomly assigned).
+Students receive this email address with their Acceptance Materials.

 Students will each have their own mail boxes in Ryle Hall.
 Mail is distributed by 4:00 p.m.
 Monday-Friday.
 If you receive a package, a slip will be placed in your mail box.
 All packages will need to be picked up at the JBA Hall Desk.
 There will be no mail delivery on Saturday.

 Provisions will be made for outgoing mail.
 Stamps and envelopes can be purchased at the JBA Hall Store.
 In order for students to receive mail, it will need to be addressed as follows:

 You student’s name

 *Room numbers will be given on the day of arrival

 Please don’t attempt to send letters or packages after Monday, June 27 or July 25 since they may not arrive before your student checks out.